 30 min, HDTV video (2002) National Gallery of Art

-Produced for the National Gallery, this 30 minute HD video explores how painter’s use color.
+Produced for the National Gallery, this 30 minute video created for high school and college students, explores how painter’s use color.
 Featuring National Gallery curators and restorers, contemporary painters Sean Scully and Sam Gilliam, and a host of others.

 26 x 30 min, audio (1997) Southern Regional Council